zhichao-aws/opensearch-neural-sparse-sample/README.md

 # opensearch-neural-sparse-sample
-Containing sample codes to trace/deploy/fine-tuning neural sparse model for opensearch using [PyTorch](https://pytorch.org/) and [transformers](https://github.com/huggingface/transformers) API
+Containing sample codes to trace/deploy neural sparse model for opensearch using [PyTorch](https://pytorch.org/) and [transformers](https://github.com/huggingface/transformers) API.

+For fine-tuning, please check the repo https://github.com/zhichao-aws/opensearch-sparse-model-tuning-sample.

 ## What we have now
 - code sample to deploy a neural sparse model on SageMaker that can be accessed via OpenSearch connector